ess-dmsc-dram/data-reduction-hardware-requirements/benchmarks/SNSPowderReduction_bench.md

 For a reason I have not been able to determine, the workflow won't run on 11 or 12 (or even 16) CPUs.
 It just halts at `AlignAndFocusPowder-[Warning] null output` after starting `DiffractionFocussing`.
 All the CPUs are still working, at 100% but the workflow never progresses.
+This behaviour is independent of the size of the data to process (i.e. the number of events).